Projects

 Peter Paul Kainrath, director of Klangforum Wien, on the inception of the idea for this composition: "In 2018, I had the opportunity to visit the Hailun piano factory in Ningbo, China.
 Before each instrument leaves the factory, it is played continuously by automated machines for over 24 hours.
 I saw this on location – 100 pianos being played simultaneously.
 I immediately thought that for a composer like Georg Friedrich Haas, this kind of setup would be highly compelling, as he is one of the most enthusiastic proponents of "unleashing" traditional tonality through microtonality."

 Georg Friedrich Haas, whom many consider the most eminent Austrian composer of our time, accepted the challenge: "It is one of these ideas that are so crazy that there is no other possibility but to say 'Yes!'"
 The result is a unique concert installation.
-With 11,000 strings, the composer leads us into a microtonal nirvana.
+With 11,000 Strings, the composer leads us into a microtonal nirvana.

 The world premiere in Bolzano (1 August 2023) was performed by pianists from numerous conservatories and universities, together with the Mahler Academy Orchestra.
 The first follow-up performance with the original version of the composition was part of the 2023 edition of Wien Modern festival: The ensemble of Klangforum Wien, together with 50 pianists from the University of Music and Performing Arts Vienna (MDW), performed the thrilling piece for the first time in the Great Hall of the Wiener Konzerthaus (1 November 2023).
+Subsequent tour stops of 11,000 Strings: Prague Spring Festival (2 June 2024), Holland Festival in Amsterdam (22 June 2024), Düsseldorf Festival (15 September 2024).

 It is only thanks to the Chinese piano manufacturer Hailun Pianos, which shipped 50 of its pianos to Europe, that it was possible to realize this project.